-This is completely contrary to the plain language of the initiative passed by the Navajo people.
-The initiative clearly states "budget items" in the "Navajo Nation Comprehensive Budget and supplemental appropriations" are subject to "line item vetoes".
-It does not say "numeric dollar amounts".
-In 2009, the intent of the line-item veto initiative was to protect the government from wasteful spending and ensure government fiscal efficiency and responsibility.
-As such, this must include all aspects of the budget and not just the immediate appropriations, but also those budget items with a future impact, such as conditions of appropriations.
+J. The memorandum goes on to speculate that since the 2008 line-item veto's intent was to protect from wasteful spending and to ensure fiscal efficiency and responsibility then "this must include all aspects of the budget and not just the immediate appropriations, but also those budget items with a future impact, such as conditions of appropriations."
+EXHIBIT B.